 - NS should be further diluted with NS

 - D5W should be further diluted with D5W

-- From the appropriate size infusion container, withdraw
+8. From the appropriate size infusion bag or bottle,

-a volume of infusion fluid that is equal to the volume of the reconstituted
+withdraw a volume of infusion fluid that is equal to the volume of the

-silicone-free disposable syringe used for reconstitution, withdraw the required
+the same silicone-free disposable syringe used for reconstitution, withdraw the

-amount of belatacept solution from the vial, inject it into the infusion
+required amount of belatacept solution from the vial, inject it into the

-container, and gently rotate the infusion container to ensure mixing.
+infusion bag or bottle, and gently rotate the infusion bag or bottle to ensure

-The final belatacept concentration in the infusion container should range from 2 mg/mL to 10 mg/mL.
+The final belatacept concentration in the infusion bag or bottle should range from 2 mg/mL to 10 mg/mL.
 Typically, an infusion volume of 100 mL will be appropriate for most patients and doses, but total infusion volumes ranging from 50 mL to 250 mL may be used.
 Any unused solution remaining in the vials must be discarded.